-Regions south of the Yangtze River are highly recommended tourist destinations in March.
-Generally speaking, the rainy month of this region is April.
-In March spring flowers appear and it drizzles at times, making the regions of Shanghai, Yangzhou, Suzhou, and Hangzhou more graceful and more worthy of a visit.
+The ‘South of the Yangtze River' cities are highly recommended tourist destinations in March.
+Generally speaking, the rainy season of this region begins in April.
+In March spring flowers appear and it drizzles at times, making the regions of Shanghai, Yangzhou, Suzhou, and Hangzhou even more graceful and more worthy of a visit.

 Beijing is still chilly, compared with Central and South China.
 It is windy, and the sand storm weather has been improved because of forestation.
 However, the average temperature still fluctuates around 7 °C (45 °F), and it might be snow at times.
 So prepare warm clothes when traveling to Beijing in March.